-For its personal affairs management services the Company typically charges an annual fee of between \$7,500 - \$15,000; however, that fee may be higher for relationships requiring more firm time/resources than is typical or lower for relationships requiring much less firm time and/or fewer firm resources than is typical.
+For its personal affairs management services the Company typically charges an annual fee of between

+\$7,500 - \$15,000; however, that fee may be higher for relationships requiring more firm time/resources than is typical or lower for relationships requiring much less firm time and/or fewer firm resources than is typical.
 For clients residing more than 90 miles from the Company's offices, or for other non-standard circumstances relating to the client or the services provided to the client, the annual fee may be materially higher.
 All personal affairs management services fees are billed quarterly in advance at one quarter of the annual rate, and billed simultaneously with the investment management fee for the client's account.
-Initial personal affairs management services fees for the quarter in which the account is closed are similar to those for standard investment management accounts (above).
-Personal affairs management services are offered only to investment management clients and are not offered as a stand-alone service.
+Initial personal affairs management services fees for the quarter in which the account is opened and rebates of personal affairs management services fees for the quarter in which the account is closed are similar to those for standard investment management accounts (above).
+Personal affairs management services are offered only to investment management clients and are not offered as a standalone service.